lukechn99/github-quickstart/README.md

 In this way, we can use the shortname instead of the whole URL if we want to perform a command onto a repository other than the origin.
 * __status__
 ```$ git status``` allows you to check the status of a directory.
 This command will tell you if the local directory is up to date with the main branch.
+You can also use it when navigating between branches.
 * __commit__
 ```$ git commit``` commits all of the files of the current index.
 It is typically used with a ``` -m "<message>"``` that is a short explanation of what was committed in this update.